 BioArts

 Dr. Jeyifous is currently developing two new bioarts projects.
-The first is an investigation of the process of memory encoding and the ways in which we ascribe meaning to “place”.
-The second is centered on people who stutter.
-These projects are rooted in a STEAM-based approach to visual storytelling.
-This is a novel mode of visual narrative construction and means of engaging and enhancing public discourse and awareness of scientific principles and research.
+The first explores the biological and emotional processes of memory encoding and the ways we ascribe meaning to “place”.
+The second focuses on the lived experiences of people who stutter.
+Both projects reflect a STEAM-based approach to visual storytelling, blending science, technology, and art to create new modes of narrative expression.